BBC Three: News and sport

 In its original incarnation, BBC Three featured 60 Seconds, an hourly summary of news, sport and entertainment headlines.
 They were presented in a relaxed style in keeping with the rest of the channel.
 As part of the BBC's discussions with the government regarding the founding of the channel, a longer news programme had been promised to provide a daily section of news and current affairs.
-The News Show, as it came to be called upon launch, was later rebranded The 7 O'Clock News.
-However, the BBC discontinued the bulletin in 2005, following a recommendation made in the 2004 Barwise Report, which found that the channel's target audience sought news from elsewhere.
+The News Show, as it came to be called upon launch, was a Newsbeat-style fifteen-minute bulletin, later rebranded and reformatted as the more satirical and frivolous half hour The 7 O'Clock News.
+However, the BBC discontinued the bulletin in December 2005, following a recommendation made in the 2004 Barwise Report, which found that the channel's target audience sought news from elsewhere.
 Upon the 2022 relaunch of BBC Three, a new summary of news, sport and entertainment was launched under the name The Catch Up.
+This programme is also broadcast on the BBC News channel.

 The channel has also shown sports programming.
 Match of the Day Live broadcast international football matches featuring Wales, often when an England match was being shown on BBC One.
 The channel also showed some matches of England's Women's team.
 The 2002, 2004, 2006 and 2008 Africa Cup of Nations tournaments were shown on the channel, while it is scheduled to air the semi-finals and final of the 2021 edition.

+Online

+While the linear channel was suspended between 2016 and 2022, the BBC Three service was delivered primarily via iPlayer, offering new, original content, as well as full series of previous BBC Three programmes (branded as "Box Sets").
+New content consisted of full-length programmes, and short-form web series and features; Kavanagh explained that the new BBC Three would focus primarily on original comedies and documentaries.
+All long-form programmes commissioned for BBC Three had to be aired at a later date on BBC One or BBC Two.
+In February 2019, it was announced that BBC Three programmes would air Mondays to Wednesdays on BBC One following the News at Ten, beginning on 4 March 2019.

+Despite the refocus on comedy, the proportion of the channel's output (in minutes) devoted to comedy actually fell post-switch, from 41% to 33%.
+By contract, the proportions of the channel's output devoted to factual programming did increase.

+BBC Three produced two curated content channels; The Daily Drop—which featured blogs, videos, photo galleries, social network content, and other content trending online—and The Best Of.
+20% of the outlet's budget would go towards web series.